 Douglas Business Magazine

-Douglas is a well-respected magazine which offers innovation to help business owners and CEOs make the decisions to help shape their future.
+Douglas is a well-respected magazine that offers innovation to help business owners and CEOs make the decisions to help shape their future.

 They look for business features, real estate and development content, finance articles, and stories about sales and marketing.